Unique strategy to develop allogeneic CAR T

 Celyad Oncology is pioneering a differentiated approach to the discovery and development of allogeneic, or off-the-shelf, CAR T cell therapy candidates for the treatment of cancer led by a pair of non-gene edited approaches including our T cell receptor Inhibitory Molecule (TIM) and short hairpin RNA (shRNA) technologies.

-Our lead TIM-based allogeneic CAR T candidate CYAD-101 is currently in Phase 1 development for metastatic colorectal cancer, while our shRNA-based CYAD-200 series of CAR T candidates are currently in preclinical & early clinical development.
-The first candidate of the CYAD-200 series, CYAD-211, is expected to enter the clinic by year-end 2020 for the treatment of multiple myeloma.
+Our shRNA-based CYAD-200 series of CAR T candidates are currently in preclinical & early clinical development.
+The first candidate of the CYAD-200 series, CYAD-211, is currently in the Phase 1 IMMUNICY-1 trial for the treatment of relapsed/refractory multiple myeloma.

 Celyad Oncology is advancing the field of allogeneic CAR T therapy by exploring two proprietary, non-gene edited technology platforms to target the TCR complex